reshinto/reshinto.github.io/docs/Technologies/projectManagementTools/apacheMaven/readme.md

     ...
   </project>
   ```
-- `server` categpry is used to specify server definition
+- `server` category is used to specify server definition
-  - can also configure it in the `settings.xml` fiel
+  - can also configure it in the `settings.xml` field
   ```xml
   <server>
     <id>internal repo</id>